NSO Pops: Indigo Girls

+The NSO performs such a variety of fantastic repertoire; whatever program we are preparing is a pleasure to play.
 Mozart is one of my favorite composers, but wrote little for trombones.
-However, we recently performed his Requiem, which features a uniquely prominent solo for the second trombonist!
-I enjoy performing works from all the great composers, and the NSO always offers a wonderful variety.
+However, it's always exciting to perform his Requiem, which features a uniquely prominent solo for the second trombonist.

 3. Do you have a pre-concert ritual or routine?

 I always try to take a good meal before a concert.
 Stomach rumbles are a distraction during focused performance!
 In my locker backstage, I keep a few protein bars in case I'm running late and haven't had a chance to eat.

 4. Describe your favorite NSO moment:

 The NSO, particularly coming from the nation's capital, is an ambassador of culture and peace when we perform overseas.
 I was reminded of this when we performed Brahms' Second Symphony in Nürnberg on the 2013 European Tour.
 In a box near the stage was an elderly couple, and I remember seeing them beaming when we reached the second theme of the Finale.
 Certainly in their lifetime, they had been through a lot.
 But for them, there was no troubled past or uncertain future; only the joy of being in the moment.
 I felt a true sense of purpose and pride, that I was part of a brilliant ensemble that could reach deep into people's emotions and allow them to experience the inexplicable power of music.